kevleyski/x265/doc/reST/cli.rst

 	This value represents the percentage difference between the inter cost and intra cost of a frame used in scenecut detection.
 For example, a value of 5 indicates, if the inter cost of a frame is greater than or equal to 95 percent of the intra cost of the frame, then detect this frame as scenecut.
 Values between 5 and 15 are recommended.
 Default 5.

+.. option:: --hist-scenecut, --no-hist-scenecut

+	Scenecuts detected based on histogram, intensity and variance of the picture.
+	:option:`--hist-scenecut` enables or :option:`--no-hist-scenecut` disables scenecut detection based on histogram.

 .. option:: --radl <integer>

 	Number of RADL pictures allowed infront of IDR.
-Requires fixed keyframe interval.
+Requires closed gop interval.
+	If enabled for fixed keyframe interval, inserts RADL at every IDR.
+	If enabled for closed gop interval, in case of :option:`--hist-scenecut` inserts RADL at every hard scenecut whereas for the :option:`--scenecut`, inserts RADL at every scenecut.
 	Recommended value is 2-3.
 Default 0 (disabled).

-	**Range of values: Between 0 and `--bframes`
+	**Range of values:** Between 0 and `--bframes`

 .. option:: --ctu-info <0, 1, 2, 4, 6>